Santyago710/challenge2__3/README.md

 - The Recall
 - The F1-Score

 That to have a summarized information for later comparition.
+All this can be found in the notebooks/baseline_models.ipynb